Advantages & Disadvantages of Engineered Wood Floors

 Along with the good stuff, there are a number of engineered wood disadvantages, too—and you could be very disappointed down the road if you don’t consider them now.
 Let’s jump in!

-Many people buy hardwood floors for this exact reason, as solid hardwood can be sanded down and refinished almost indefinitely.
+Many people buy hardwood floors because they can be sanded down and refinished almost indefinitely.
 Unfortunately, some types of engineered wood can’t be refinished more than once.
 And some types can’t be refinished at all.

 It all depends on the thickness of your veneer layer.
 A thicker veneer layer can be refinished multiple times.
-But, if there’s not enough wood in the veneer layer to allow for sanding, you can’t refinish it (because you’ll sand right down to the plywood layer)—and you’ll be looking up how to replace flooring much sooner than expected.
+But, if there’s not enough wood in the veneer layer to allow for sanding, you can’t refinish it (because you’ll sand right down to the core layer).

 Most veneers range from 1mm to 3mm thick.
 For refinishing sake, we recommend a veneer layer of at least 3mm, as this can be sanded and refinished 2 or more times.
 If the veneer layer is thin—1 mm or less—it can’t be sanded or refinished at all.
 So much for longevity!